spootechnologies/spootechnologies.github.io/docs/platform/Documentation.md

 ## Custom Mappers

-Every Object Family can have ...
+Every Object Wrapper can have custom plugged-in technologies for `persistence`, `processing` and `observing`

 ```javascript